How to Swallow Cum — If That’s Your Thing

 6. Get used to the taste incrementally

-Marriage and sex therapist Cathie Helfand, MS suggests using flavored lube if you find that taste is an obstacle to swallowing cum: “flavored gel is good for enhancing the taste and smell as well as the sensation.”
+Marriage and sex therapist Cathie Helfand, MS, suggests using flavored lube if you find that taste is an obstacle to swallowing: Flavored lubes can help to mask the taste of cum as well as enhancing sensation (8).

 Before working up to swallowing cum, it’s a good idea to start incrementally: taste a little bit of your partner’s cum to get yourself used to the flavor.
-Helfand offers this advice: “Take it slow.
-Maybe only swallow a little bit at first.
-Tissues can collect the excess.
-Keep a box nearby for many reasons!”
+And keep a box of tissues or a cup nearby in case you change your mind and want to spit.

 7. Take control of your breathing

-While swallowing semen (in the absence of an STI, of course) is usually perfectly safe, in rare cases a semen allergy can cause symptoms such as a burning sensation, swelling in your throat, or hives.
-If you experience these symptoms, avoid swallowing your partner’s come until you check in with a medical professional.
+While swallowing semen (in the absence of an STI, of course) is usually perfectly safe, in very rare cases a semen allergy can cause symptoms such as a burning sensation, itching, swelling, wheezing and chest tightness, or hives (10).
+If you experience these or other concerning symptoms after swallowing cum, avoid swallowing your partner’s cum until you can check in with a healthcare provider.